zovoilis-lab/Flye/README.md

 The Flye algorithms are operating on the assembly (repeat) graph.
 The edges in this graph represent genomic sequences, and nodes simply serve as junctions.
-The genoimc chromosomes traverse this graph (in an unknown way) so as each unique edge is covered exatly once.
-The genomic repeats that were not resolved and collapsed into the corresponding edges in the graph (therefore genome structure remain umbigious).
+The genoimc chromosomes traverse this graph (in an unknown way) so as each unique edge is covered exactly once.
+The genomic repeats that were not resolved are collapsed into the corresponding edges in the graph (therefore genome structure remain umbigious).